SandroFernandes/PyDataStructures/Docs/slingly_linked_list.md

 # Singly Linked List Implementation in Python

-This document provides an overview of a simple implementation of a singly linked list in Python.
-The implementation consists of two classes: `Node` and `SinglyLinkedList`.
-The `Node` class represents an individual element of the list, while the `SinglyLinkedList` class provides various methods to manipulate and interact with the list.
+This document showcases a Python-based singly linked list implementation.
+The implementation consists of two classes: Node and SinglyLinkedList.
+The Node class represents an element of the list.
+The SinglyLinkedList class provides methods to manipulate and interact with the list.

 ## Node Class

-The `Node` class is used to create individual nodes in the linked list.
+Developers use the Node class to create individual nodes in the linked list.
 Each node contains data and a reference to the next node in the list.

 ### Constructor